Treves and Hyde

 When I first walked past this restaurant in Aldgate East, I did a double take as it looked pretty smart and welcoming.

+Downstairs is a coffee bar during the day serving fresh juices, breakfast pastries, sandwiches, cakes and savoury items.
 Up the spiral staircase is a welcoming restaurant and bar.
 The head chef, George Tannock, has a wealth of experience in some of the world’s best restaurants including The Dorcester, The Fat Duck and Zuma.
-His mission is to take the finest and freshest ingredients and turn them into beautiful and tasty dishes with influences from the local area including Asian, American, British and Mediterranean.
+His mission is to take the finest and freshest ingredients and turn them into beautiful and tasty dishes.
+He seeks influences from the local area including Asian, American, British and Mediterranean.

 East London Girl: Treves and Hyde